beeware/rubicon-objc/docs/index.rst

 ===================
-Rubicon Objective C
+Rubicon Objective-C
 ===================

-Rubicon-ObjC is a bridge between Objective-C and Python.
-It enables you to:
+Rubicon Objective-C is a bridge between Objective-C and Python.
+It enables you
+to:

 * Use Python to instantiate objects defined in Objective-C,
 * Use Python to invoke methods on objects defined in Objective-C, and